End police investigating police

 The police misbehaviour was so extreme that a judge ultimately threw the case out in a savage judgement that was kept secret for months.

-The obscene abuse of power by the AFP in this matter was authorised by some of the most senior members of the Australian Federal Police and none of the officers are even under investigation.
-Instead the AFP has commenced some “internal reviews” of their conduct..
+The obscene abuse of power by the AFP in this matter was authorised by some of the most senior members of the force.
+And none of the officers are even under investigation.
+Instead, the AFP has commenced some “internal reviews” of their conduct..

-If police are willing to abuse their anti-terrorism powers so brazenly against a 13 year old boy, then what else are they doing – in secret – with these incredibly far-ranging powers?
+If police are willing to abuse their powers so brazenly against a 13-year-old, then what else are they doing in secret?

-Clearly an urgent, and independent, investigation is needed of this case and any related abuses of institutional power by police.
+Clearly an urgent and independent investigation is needed into this case and any other related abuses of institutional power by the AFP.

 The Greens are calling on the Government to: